naston70/jeremys-it-lab/99.MISC/neil-anderson/WAN/wan.md

 - Traffic traveling over the tunnel is encrypted and only readable by the authorised users on both sides
 - Users can share data over the tunnel as if they were connected with a dedicated private link

+* VPNs allow an organisation to use the same physical links for connectivity to the Internet and between offices
+* Because they use shared infrastructure, VPN connections are typically less expensive than dedicated physical links

+#### Site-to-Site VPN

+- Site-to-Site VPN connections are terminated on a router or firewall in each office
+- Software does not need to be installed on user desktops
+- IPsec is typically used for encryption

+#### Remote Access VPN
+* Remote Access VPN connections are between a router or firewall in the office and VPN software installed on an individual users device
+* The user can access the VPN from anywhere with Internet connectivity
+* They usually use SSL for encryption